CURRENT VACANCY IS WITHIN THE SHASTA COUNTY

-These standards are typically attained with 12 months of experience comparable to a Public Health Nurse I in Shasta County.
+These standards are typically attained with one year of experience equivalent to a Physical Therapist I, including pediatric experience.

 Responses to the following must be submitted with a completed application.

-If yes, what is your license number and expiration date?
+3. If yes, please list your license number and expiration date.
 If no, please type “n/a.”